-We compiled the latest figures from the Bureau of Labor Statistics to compile a list of the Top 10 Cities For Accountants, plus give you a quick peek at current job openings for CPA-holders.
+We compiled the latest figures from the Bureau of Labor Statistics (BLS) to assemble a list of the top 10 American cities for accountants, plus give you a quick peek at current job openings and accounting salaries for CPA-holders.

 Enjoy the high life in the Mile High City where accountants are in high demand and command higher salaries than most.
-You’ll quickly realize why Peyton Manning owns all those pizza joints.
+If you move to this top city, you’ll quickly realize why Peyton Manning owns all those pizza places.

 Number of Accountants: 21,360